 - Apply the foundation more heavily on the T section (forehead, nose) as well as cheeks and blend

 - To set the foundation so that it does not crease, melt or shine under the lights or during filming, apply a fine layer of translucent powder to set the foundation.
 This will give your skin a nice even fresh look.
-Use a translucent powder, which has no light reflecting properties or pigments.
+Use a translucent powder, which has no light-reflecting properties or pigments.
 This will ensure that it won’t alter the color of your foundation when reapplying or touching up during filming.

 Step 4.
 Blush

-- Apply lightly first and gradually build up color.
+- Apply lightly first and gradually build up the color.
 If you apply it too heavily you will have to start the whole foundation prep again.
 Tissue-off or dusting with more power to decrease the intensity can work, but it’s not recommended for best results

 - Use a matte finish blush.
-Avoid shiny creams, or light reflecting powders.
+Avoid shiny creams, or light-reflecting powders.
 Apply a shade that is a little darker than your natural complexion

 - With an angle brush, smile and place blush on the apple of your cheeks, gradually blend the color back towards your temples.
 The closer to the temples the lighter the blush color should become

-- Ensure that you stick to the same “color” family when it comes to choosing your blush and lipstick color i.e. cool blush with cool lipstick or warm blush with warm lipstick.
+- Ensure that you stick to the same “color” family when it comes to choosing your blush and lipstick color i.e. cool blush with cool lipstick or warm blush with a warm lipstick.

 Step 5.
 Define the Eyes & Eyebrows

 Defining helps your features stand out on screen – it’s like putting a frame around a painting.
-It focuses the viewers’ attention to what is within the frame – and prevents the art from blending into the background.
+It focuses the viewers’ attention on what is within the frame – and prevents the art from blending into the background.
 The camera and lights can really diminish or wash out your features, so it’s vital to have the most expressive features on your face defined and framed properly.